husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ### Determining robot position ###

+This section is required only for ROSbot.
+Gazebo has already implemented it's own plugin to publish robot position.
-Now we will perform forward kinematics task- we will use encoders that are attached to every motor and process their measurements with equations shown in section 1.
+Now we will perform forward kinematics task- we will use encoders that are attached to every motor and process their measurements with equations shown in section **Forward kinematics task**.

-Open Husarion WebIDE and open project that you created in section 2.2.
+Open Husarion WebIDE and open project that you created in section **Converting motion command to motor drive signal**.

 Add header file: